 Tom: We are offering tempered glass top Cramer appliances made in Germany.
 Not only are they very attractive, but they also offer more counter space for working in the kitchen.

 TCM: Other than aesthetics, what are the advantages of these appliances?
 Are they more efficient, lighter weight, better performing?

 Tom: I have used the Cramer sink and stove in my own camper for more than three years now, and really appreciate the exceptional efficiency of the stove burners.
 They get a pot of water boiling for the morning coffee or evening pasta in a flash.
-The sink is deeper and easy to use as well, and the tilt up faucet is a convenience for filling and rinsing.
+The sink is deeper and easy to use as well, and the tilt-up faucet is a convenience for filling and rinsing.

-TCM: What do the flush appliances cost as an upgrade?
+TCM: What do the flush appliances cost?

 Tom: The flush mount appliance package is priced at 600 dollars.